pushlean/nwhisper.nvim/README.md

 - **Start Streaming:** Press `<leader>as` to start streaming audio and sending it to the Whisper endpoint.
 - **Stop Streaming:** Press `<leader>ap` to stop the audio stream.
+- **Select Audio Device:** Press `<leader>ad` to open a Telescope prompt and select an available audio device.

 ## Dependencies

 - `ffmpeg`: Ensure that `ffmpeg` is installed on your system.
 - `curl`: Ensure that `curl` is installed on your system.
+- `telescope.nvim`: Ensure that Telescope is installed in your Neovim setup.